No erotism or excessive violence. We strive to keep our content appropriate for Disney fans of all ages.

 -Featured: you can't submit anything here at all, only admins can move deviations here.
 It mainly contains winning deviations from our past contests, or deviations we feel are so good they should be highlighted.

--Digital Art: Just as DA categories, anything mainly digitally/computer-made.
+-Digital Art: Just as the DA categories, anything digitally/computer-made.

 -Traditional Art: Here again, consider the category in which you submitted your deviation.
 Did you use pencils, watercolours and felts?
 Then it probably belongs here.

--Cosplay: This folder is for YOUR cosplays, or your friend's/the ones you saw in conventions, but in any case, not for official cosplay such as cast members.
+-Cosplay: This folder is for YOUR cosplays, or your friend's/the ones you saw in conventions, but in any case, not for official cosplay such as characters from the parks.

--Photography: Photographs of the parks, including characters, statues and figurines should be submitted here.
+-Photography: Photographs of the Disney parks, including characters, statues, decors and figurines should be submitted here.

--Crafts: This folder is for all of your Disney-inpired hand-made crafts which include nail art, origami, plushies, key rings, necklaces, textiles, statuettes and figurines.
+-Crafts: This folder is for all of your Disney-inspired hand-made crafts which include nail art, origami, plushies, key rings, necklaces, textiles, statuettes and figurines.

--Miscellaneous: Anything that doesn't belong in the other folders: animation, stamps, desktop wallpapers, etc. ...
+-Miscellaneous: Anything that doesn't belong in the other folders: animation, stamps, desktop wallpapers, gifs, etc. ...

 -Comics: Any multi-panelled illustrated narratives (regardless of whether they are drawn digitally or traditionally) belong here.